gboeing/osmnx/docs/source/index.rst

 Support
 -------

-If you've discovered a bug in OSMnx, please open an `issue`_ at the `OSMnx GitHub repo`_  documenting what is broken in the package.
-Alternatively, if you have a usage question, please ask it on `StackOverflow`_.
+If you have a usage question, please ask it on `StackOverflow`_.
+If you've discovered a bug in OSMnx, please open an `issue`_ at the OSMnx `GitHub`_ repo.

 License